DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/auth-server.md

     !!! note

+        The `namespace/name` of the authentication server refers to the values of the `namespace` and `name` fields in the `metadata` section of the ExtensionService under the [all-in-one-contour.yaml](https://github.com/projectsesame/envoy-authz-java/blob/main/all-in-one-contour.yaml) file.

 4. Create an API under the gateway, and enter the newly created domain name in the path `/`.
 Enable `Security Auth`, and take the API online.